-- Council's continued awareness of the project and support during Phase 3 of the Expo Future project - Insight about other information or data Council would like to receive before - a) the April 3 public-private partnership workshop to which Council, MERC, and others are invited - b) the next quarterly update (June 2025)
+- Council's continued awareness of the Expo Future project and support during Phase 3 of the project - Insight about other information or data Council would like to receive before the next quarterly update (September/October 2025)

 IDENTIFIED POLICY OUTCOMES

 Metro Council directed staff to find the highest and best public use of the Portland Expo Center and to ensure its long-term financial sustainability.
 In February 2023, Council and the Metropolitan Exposition Recreation Commission (MERC) unanimously approved six objectives for the Expo Future project.
 Phase 2 of the project focused on two key objectives: meaningful memorialization of the site's history and culture, and pivoting Expo to a sports-centric venue.
 Community-developed visions for both objectives were presented to a joint meeting of MERC and Council on December 10, 2024.
 In early January 2025, MERC and Council both adopted resolutions to accept the vision and to direct staff to continue working to achieve these objectives in Phase 3 of the project.